Fresh Mexico

 Other recipes include Mexican cooking tips, such as how to make tortilla chips by cutting and deep-frying tortillas.

-Full-page color photos depict delicious Mexican recipes like chorizo quiche.
+Full-page color photos depict delicious Mexican recipes such as chorizo quiche.

 Marcela Valladolid used to work at her aunt Marcela Rodriguez's cooking school in Tijuana.
 She later enrolled at the Los Angeles Culinary Institute and then the Ritz-Escoffier Cooking School in Paris.